Cross-country comparisons

 In addition, the ‘Relationship between Leave and ECEC Entitlements’ table and pages draw upon two comparative sources of demographic, economic and social data: the OECD Family Database and TransMonee.
 Full details are given at the end of the table on each page.

 General note: in the comparative tables which follow, a month is calculated to be 4.3 weeks; while 4 weeks would be 0.9 months.
-For purposes of comparison, national currencies are also shown in Euro.
-Currency conversion was carried on for a single day (21 June 2022).
+For purposes of comparison, national currencies are also shown in euro in the country notes.
+Currency conversion was carried on for a single day (6 July 2023) using as possible:

 Please also refer to the technical appendix.